Castles and Cottages: Production

-Director Kurt Maetzig told that the idea to make the film came to him during the brief period of liberalization that took place in East Germany after Nikita Khrushchev's Secret Speech.
+According to director Kurt Maetzig, the idea to make the film came to him during the brief period of liberalization that took place in East Germany after Nikita Khrushchev's Secret Speech.
 He claimed that the film's realistic style was also influenced by his wish to correct the impression of the highly propagandistic Ernst Thälmann pictures.

 The script's approval by the DEFA Commission was delayed by the outbreak of the Hungarian Revolt at October 1956.
 As the Soviets put their forces in East Germany on alert, fearing a repetition of the 1953 events, the scene in which Soviet tanks dispersed the rebelling villagers had to be reconsidered.
 The script was authorized at late November, after the situation in Hungary was stabilized.

 Principal photography commenced in the end of 1956.
-The main obstacle that faced Maetzig was the alcoholism of actor Raimund Schelcher, who was constantly drunk on set and often did not appear for the filming.
+The main obstacle that faced Maetzig was the alcoholism of actor Raimund Schelcher, who was constantly drunk on set and often failed to show up for filming.
 Eventually, the director was forced to have him replaced for two weeks by actor Hans Hardt-Hardtloff.
 This was partially remedied in the editing stage.

 Reception

 Castles and Cottages was viewed by more than three million people, although failing to secure any awards.

-Joshua Feinstein asserted that while the film still had featured subversive agents from the West and other typical communist themes, it had a historical and psychological depth rare to East German pictures.
+Joshua Feinstein asserted that while the film still featured subversive agents from the West and other typical communist themes, it had a historical and psychological depth rare to East German pictures.
 He also claimed that Anton's deformity represented "an inner self-debasement, worse than any external oppression can cause."
 Heiko R. Blum considered Castles and Cottages as Maetzig's best film, and one of the best ever made in East Germany.

-Andrea Brockmann wrote that Castles and Cottages was one of the few East German pictures which made a reference to the 17 June 1953 Uprising, and has portrayed it as a complex event, not a counterrevolutionary putsch.
+Andrea Brockmann wrote that Castles and Cottages was one of the few East German pictures which made a reference to the 17 June 1953 uprising, portraying it as a complex event rather than a counterrevolutionary putsch.